Apethorpe Palace: Architecture and gardens

 Apethorpe was large enough to accommodate both King James and his consort Anne of Denmark in August 1605.
 In 1622 King James financed an enlargement of the house and rebuilding of the south range with a new suite of state rooms on the first floor, and an open gallery around the perimeter of the house on the second floor.
 This suite of state rooms consisted of the Dining Chamber, the Drawing Chamber, the King Bedchamber, the Prince of Wales Bedchamber (with the three feathers carved on the fireplace) and the Long Gallery (last complete set of original Jacobean State apartments left in England).
 The entrance is still now surmounted by a statue of James I dating from that period.
 The King Bedchamber was embellished with a hunting scene over the fireplace and the royal arms decorated the ceiling.
 These State rooms contain a notable series of fireplaces incorporating in the carving iconographical statements such as the nature of kingship.

+King James first met George Villiers, later Duke of Buckingham at Apethorpe in August 1614.
 During renovations in the 21st century, workers discovered a passageway linking James' apartment to that of his favourite, George Villiers.
 The discovery of the secret passage, according to Emma Dabiri, provides an "intriguing clue to the nature of the affair" between the King and Duke, who wrote each other love letters and were inseparable, she says.
 Historian Keith Coleman see the passage, dated to 1622-24, as evidence that physical intimacy between the pair may have lasted into the last years of James's life.

 Its Lebanese cedar, planted in 1614 and considered to be the oldest surviving one in England, is a scheduled monument.
 Blomfield also worked on the formal gardens.